 Global Reach of Bass Connections Project Teams

 Bass Connections bridges the classroom and the real world, giving students a chance to tackle complex societal problems alongside faculty from across Duke.
-Knowing that many challenges take place in villages, hospitals and schools around the world, many Bass Connections project teams have a global reach—to date there have been activities in 23 countries on five continents.
+Knowing that many challenges take place in villages, hospitals and schools around the world, many Bass Connections project teams have a global reach—to date there have been activities in over 30 countries on five continents.

 Many of these projects represent collaborations with partners on Duke’s campus, including the Duke Global Health Institute, Global Brazil Lab, Nasher Museum of Art, Global Education and many others.

 Value Chain Analysis Informs Efforts to Save Babies’ Lives in Bangladesh

 A drop of chlorhexidine on a baby’s newly-cut umbilical cord is a WHO-recommended practice to prevent life-threatening infections.
 Some countries that don’t yet have this practice in place, such as Bangladesh, would like to get started.
 But although chlorhexidine is affordable and effective, there are significant gaps in manufacturing and distribution that are barriers to its widespread use.